North Dakota lawmaker killed in plane crash had recently earned commercial pilot’s license

 Peggy Steimel, Larsen’s sister, identified the sons as 11-year-old Christian and 8-year-old Everett.

-The National Transportation and Safety Board is investigating the crash, with a preliminary report expected in two weeks.
+The National Transportation Safety Board is investigating the crash, with a preliminary report expected in two weeks.

 FAA records show that Larsen’s single-engine Piper PA-28-140, popularly known as a “Cherokee,” was built in 1966.
 Its airworthiness certificate was renewed this past June through 2030, indicating it had passed a safety inspection.
 The Piper Cherokee family is one of the most widely produced planes in general aviation, with a reputation for reliability.